Support for Enterprise web apps

-- Username field – Type a username attribute.
+- Username Form Field – Type a user name attribute.

-- Password field – Type a password attribute.
+- Password Form Field – Type a password attribute.

 To assign users for the app, hover your pointer over the ellipses on the right, and click Manage Subscribers.

-Click Choose a domain drop-down and select a domain.
+Click Choose a domain list and select a domain.
 Click Choose a group or user and assign users.

 To edit a published app, perform the following steps: